geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 :::{admonition} Prerequisites
 :class: warning
-Before beginning this tutorial, JupyterGIS must be installed on your computer (see [Installation instructions](https://jupytergis.readthedocs.io/en/latest/user_guide/install.html)) or you can use an online version of JupyterGIS.
-Currently, real-time collaboration is not supported in [JupyterLite](https://jupytergis.readthedocs.io/en/latest/lite/lab/index.html?path=france_hiking.jGIS/).
+Before beginning this tutorial, JupyterGIS must be installed on your computer (see [Installation instructions](https://jupytergis.readthedocs.io/en/latest/user_guide/install.html)).
+Alternatively, you can use an online installation of JupyterGIS, for example on a [JupyterHub](https://jupyter.org/hub).
+Note that currently, real-time collaboration is not supported in [JupyterLite](https://jupytergis.readthedocs.io/en/latest/lite/lab/index.html?path=france_hiking.jGIS/).
 :::

 ---